IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

 {: .amaranth-deep-purple}
-### July 2025 - I am at ACL2025 in Vienna.
+### July 2025 - I was at ACL2025 in Vienna.

-- I am proud to have contributed in creation of PARME, the first machine translation parallel corpora covering eight endangered middleeastern languages.
-The paper was presented in an oral session at the main conference.
+- 🏆 **OUTSTANDING PAPER AWARD:** I am proud to have contributed to creation of PARME, the first machine translation parallel corpora covering eight endangered middleeastern languages.
+This paper was awarded as an oustanding paper at ACL, main conference.
 Read about PARME [here](https://aclanthology.org/2025.acl-long.1451/).

-- We are presenting a paper at LLMSec workshop on safety risks of fine-tuned LLMs.
+- We presented a paper at LLMSec workshop on safety risks of fine-tuned LLMs.
 We show that finetuning, even with benign datasets, reduces safety alignment.
 This paper is part of a project we did with the Canadian AI Safety Institute.
 Read the paper [here](https://arxiv.org/abs/2506.17209).

 {: .amaranth-deep-purple}
 ### July 2025 - I am at ICML2025 in Vancouver.